bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "The designs..." he gasps, hoping this would at least spark an interest.

 The girl, Vesper, injected faster than he got any further:
-"Your scroll got stolen by a Krynn, so now we're in an even worse state."
+"Your scroll got stolen by a Krynn, so now they know everything!"

-It would take them too long to understand the content of it, cause he didn't want the notes to fall into their hands either.
+It would take the Krynn too long to understand the content of it, cause Adrex didn't want the notes to fall into their hands.

 "En... crypted..."

-*Arrrhhh, this hurts everywhere!*
+*Arrrhhh, it hurts everywhere!*

 Suddenly the bands loosened ever so slightly, as the Lord of Whitestone grabbed his jaw, and turned it towards him.